ScenicNH Photography - White Mountains New Hampshire

 add to lightbox add to cart

-• The Thoreau Falls Trail bridge site days after Tropical Storm Irene in 2011.
-The bridge is supported by two large trees, and high waters from Irene caused peeling to the bottom of the footbridge.
-It crosses the East Branch of the Pemigewasset River in the Pemigewasset Wilderness of New Hampshire Update: the bridge seen in this photograph is no longer standing, and hikers now have to ford this water crossing.
+• Thoreau Falls Trail bridge days after Tropical Storm Irene in 2011.
+This bridge crosses the East Branch of the Pemigewasset River at North Fork Junction in the Pemigewasset Wilderness, New Hampshire.
+This scene shows some of the damage done to the bridge during Tropical Storm Irene.
+Update: the bridge seen in this photograph was removed in 2018/2019, and hikers now have to ford this water crossing.

 SC1112874.jpg